-The Park District's IT managed service provider (AIE) plans the configuration of hardware, software and procedural access control mechanisms.
+The Park District's IT managed service provider plans the configuration of hardware, software and procedural access control mechanisms.
 The team configures access controls while building information systems, and maintains those controls throughout their useful life.

-Access Controls Audit - The Park District's IT managed service provider (AIE) shall conduct a review of system access privileges by role and group membership on no less than an annual basis.
+Access Controls Audit - The Park District's IT managed service provider shall conduct a review of system access privileges by role and group membership on no less than an annual basis.
 The review will be completed in consultation with Park District leadership to determine whether current role-based privileges continue to be appropriate.
-After review, AIE shall execute group access changes in accordance with assessment findings and retain the audit results in a help desk ticket for Policy compliance.
+After review, IT managed service provider shall execute group access changes in accordance with assessment findings and retain the audit results in a help desk ticket for Policy compliance.

 Session Lock and Termination - Wheaton Park District requires users to lock their workstations when stepping away from their desks for any reason.
-Workstations shall be configured to automatically lock after 15 minutes of inactivity.
+Workstations shall be configured to automatically lock after 5 minutes of inactivity.
 Following a session lock, users must enter their passwords to restore working sessions.
+Any exceptions to this policy must be submitted in writing with a business justification, to and approved by the Finance Director or by submitting a helpdesk ticket to the Park District's IT managed service provider.

 Remote Access - Select Park District employees will be granted remote system access privileges to enable offsite work.
-Wheaton Park District's IT personnel shall implement and maintain a secure Virtual Private Network (VPN) service that will facilitate remote connectivity into the environment.
+Wheaton Park District's IT managed service provider shall implement and maintain a secure Virtual Private Network (VPN) service that will facilitate remote connectivity into the environment.
 Remote access rights must be requested by the user's manager, and must be supported by business justification.
 The Executive Director shall maintain sole authority to approve or reject remote access requests.